uav4geo/OpenPointClass/README.md

 It supports all point cloud formats supported by [PDAL](https://pdal.io/en/latest/stages/readers.html).
 When built without PDAL, it supports a subset of the PLY format only, which is optimized for speed.

+## Install

+If you're on Windows, you have two choices:
+ * [Purchase](http://sites.fastspring.com/masseranolabs/product/openpointclassforwindows) the program for Windows and support the project ❤️
+ * Build the program from sources (see instructions below)

+If you're on macOS/Linux you currently need to build from sources (see instructions below).

 ## Build

 Dependencies: